banneddb/banneddb/README.md

   Production-ready Discord bot integrated with Merriam-Webster API for definitions, pronunciation, and synonyms.

 - **MasterDealer**
   Python-based project focused on game logic and state management.
+Think of it as a game of black jack!

 ---